AstaRem/AstaRem/README.md

 #
 # 👋 Hi, I'm Asta!

-I'm a self-taught web developer with a background in operations, logistics, and customer service.
+I'm a self-taught web developer with a background in logistics, transport and customer service.
 Currently expanding my skills in front-end and full-stack development.
 I enjoy learning, problem-solving, and building practical projects while continuously improving my technical abilities.

 ---